Heritage Crime Enforcement

-4. Historic England along with ACPO, the CPS and local authorities have developed a partnership model for the prevention and enforcement of heritage crime.
+Historic England along with the National Police Chief’s Council (NPPC), the Crown Prosecution Service and local authorities have developed a partnership model for the prevention and enforcement of heritage crime.

-Neighbourhood Policing has been established to tackle crime and day to day anti social behaviours most affecting local neighbourhoods and provides a useful model for tackling heritage crime.
+Neighbourhood Policing has been established to tackle local crime and anti-social behaviour and also provides a useful model for tackling heritage crime.
 This is often best done at a local level through Community Safety Partnerships.